aleena-jose/bharatsim-tutorial/source/miscellaneous.rst

     }
   }

-.. hint:: Looking at this function, you may think it's unnecessary: it looks almost identical to ``decodeNode``!
+.. caution:: Looking at this function, you may think it's unnecessary: it looks almost identical to ``decodeNode``!
 Why not just use ``decodeNode(classType, node).id``?
 In that case, however, note that ``decodeNode`` returns a ``Node``, which does not have an ``id`` attribute.

     By playing around with the function, you may find out that the ``GraphNode`` attribute *does* have an ``id``: so why not just write the function to return ``node.id``?
 The ``GraphNode.id`` attribute is a completely different number from the location ID, which is used to identify the node on the graph.
 As such, while the code will compile and run, the output under ``LocationID`` will have different results from what you'd expect.

 Now, we can start to write down our ``getRows`` method.
 We want to be able to initialize a large list, every component of which is a list containing a row of the CSV file.
-While it sounds tempting to first initialize an empty list, and add lists to it one at a time, that is not possible in scala, as the ``List`` datatype is immutable.
-As such, we use the `ListBuffer <https://alvinalexander.com/scala/how-to-create-mutable-list-in-scala-listbuffer-cookbook/>`_ datatype, which has a lot of useful methods.
+While it sounds tempting to first initialize an empty list, and add lists to it one at a time, that is not possible in scala.
+This is because the ``List`` datatype is immutable - although you can define a list just fine, it cannot be changed after.
+We can get around this by using the `ListBuffer <https://alvinalexander.com/scala/how-to-create-mutable-list-in-scala-listbuffer-cookbook/>`_ datatype, which has a lot of useful methods.

 .. code-block:: scala

   override def getRows(): List[List[Any]] = {

     val rows = ListBuffer.empty[List[String]]

+  }

 Next we get all the nodes of the correct ``placeType`` (which, remember, was a string that the function accepts as an argument)